Skip Navigation

 ACCT 417 | 3 Credits

 Course Desc: (Strongly recommended for students seeking careers as CPAs.)
 Prerequisites: ACCT 311 and ACCT 323.
-A continuing study of federal income taxation as applied to different business entities, including corporations, flow-through entities, estates, and trusts.
-The aim is to analyze tax planning and compliance issues, conduct tax research, analyze and define tax implications, and evaluate and communicate tax implications.
+A Continuing study of federal income taxation as applied to different business entities, including corporations, flow-through entities, estates, and trusts.
+The aim is to analyze tax planning and compliance issues; conduct tax research; and analyze, evaluate, and communicate tax implications and data.
 Discussion covers tax research, planning, procedure, compliance, ethics, and professional responsibility.
-Topics also include the tax implications of financial and business decisions and transactions for various entities.
+Topics also include the tax implications of various entities' financial and business decisions and transactions.
 Students may receive credit for only one of the following courses: ACCT 417 or BMGT 417.

 Auditing Theory and Practice